anuj7781/paper-summaries/2025-06-07-llms-through-a-storage-developers-lens.md

 - High **write IOPS** demand if using local SSD
 - High **latency** if using network FS (e.g., NFS, S3)

 ---

+## 4. Storage Bottleneck #2: Data Loading

+Training datasets like The Pile or OpenWebText can be hundreds of GBs or even TBs.
+These datasets are often stored on disk in formats like `.jsonl`, `.txt`, or `webdataset` tar archives.

+### ⚙️ How it works:
+- Data is read from disk → decoded → tokenized → batched.
+- Modern pipelines cache data in **CPU RAM** or use **streaming prefetch** to avoid GPU starvation.

+### 💾 Storage workload characteristics:
+- **Random reads** (depending on shuffle strategy).
+- Throughput-sensitive to avoid GPU underutilization.
+- Benefits from **parallel I/O** and **prefetching** (e.g., `DataLoader(num_workers=N)`).

+---

+## 5. Cached Activations and Activation Checkpointing

+During training, intermediate layer outputs (activations) must be stored to compute gradients during backpropagation.

+### 🧠 Problem:
+- These cached activations can consume **more memory than the model weights themselves**.

+### 🧪 Solutions:
+- **Activation Checkpointing**: Recompute intermediate activations during the backward pass instead of storing them all.
+- **Tradeoff**: Saves memory, but increases compute.

+---

 ## 6. Optimizer Offloading